G-Snipes/G-Snipes.github.io/content/hidden/2025/static-brian-interview/index.md

   - NYC
 title: The Static Brian Interview
 coverCaption: |
   Trying to get them to cheese.
-L->R Brandon, Anwar, Jasmine, Aidan
+L -> R Anwar, Jasmine, Aidan
 ---

 Interviewed on 11.29.25
-<audio controls src="staticbrian.m4a" style="width: 350px;"></audio>

 ___
 The holidays ended and I left my hometown at 7 in the morning because I had a 2-hour drive back to Philly to scoop up Anwar and Aidan and then a drive straight to the gig in NYC.
 In NYC, where Brooklyn meets Queens was this eclectic screaming monster of a bill held at the [Stone Circle Theatre](https://www.instagram.com/sctrpc/?hl=en) and presented by [Persephone Rises](https://www.instagram.com/persephone.rises.diy/?hl=en&g=5).
 Before the gig, [Static Brian](https://www.instagram.com/staticbr1an/?hl=en) and I sat down nice and cozy outside in a running car on quiet street, so I may extract the information I and others might desire to know.